The Best Weekend Escapes in the US for Female Outdoor Adventures

 - Sign up for a women’s only run.

 Throughout the US, there are many women-only running races that range from 5ks to full marathons.
 Imagine running a marathon after which you were offered flowers, chocolates, and a massage when you crossed the finish line.
-Check out all the races in this listing.
-Our favorites are Run Like A Diva races; the organization have various races across the US and Canada and look like a ton of fun.
+Our favorites are Run Like A Diva races; the organization has various races across the US and Canada.

 Book a splurge trip